iivanoo/covid-apps-observer/data/data_uk/reports/resources/doh.health.shield___1.44.248/report.md

 > Hi.
 I have a problem with the app.
 I have installed it on my phone but the app stays on home screen only and I am supposed to fly to UAE in a couple of days .
 What will happen if the app doesn't work on my phone?
 Do I have to buy a new phone in order to be allowed entry into the country?
 Can someone please give me some answers.
 I don't know who to contact about this .
 Thank you<br> :date: __2020-12-13 14:12:12__

 > Good<br> :date: __2020-12-11 12:55:07__

-> Why my photo won't appear in the app?<br> :date: __2020-12-10 19:45:41__

-> Good<br> :date: __2020-12-10 09:05:54__

-> Did covid test at al zahra hospital sharjah but it was not registered on the alhosn app even though it was negative it should have been shown in app.
-Please instruct al zahra hosp sharjah esp Nmc group hospitals to register all covid tests or this app will soon become useless<br> :date: __2020-11-30 05:37:08__